ChromiaProject/bridge-anomaly-detector/README.md

-# TODO

-- start only if node has built a block - if possible.
-- add randomness +- 1-5 minutes to reduce risk of sending pause tx at the same time?
-- pause call
-- ci pipelines
-- Pull full EC for testing (not using the current mocked version)?
-- This readme - short description and usage
-- Integration test in postchain-chromia?

 # Bridge anomaly detector

 Application to monitor bridges EVM `withdraw requests` and verify them again postchain instance.
 If an anomaly is found